CATCH Leadership Academy

 Throughout their time at camp, campers are challenged to see self-application and are led in a cabin discussion with peers based around a statement of empowerment like “I am becoming my best self.”
 This time creates a sweet bond within each cabin and ensures a safe place to process past experiences and dream about a brighter future.
 The day always ends with a campfire where campers and counselors sing silly songs, discuss the story and statement of the day, and answer the question, “Where did you see hope today?”

 Interested in having your child attend Camp or want more information on how to support?
-Please contact Coline Jorgensen at (916) 875-1025 or JorgensenC@hopethriveshere.org.
+Please contact Tyler Cervania at (916) 875-1025 or CervaniaT@hopethriveshere.org

 Child & Family Therapy